A New Grid Server

 key dom=outside.plan9.bell-labs.com proto=p9sk1 user=XXXXX !password=YYYYY

-is your ID and YYYYY
+XXXXX is your ID and YYYYY is your password.

 If you succeed in login, you will see a prompt “grid%”.